DanielKBoyle/ICRAR-Internship/README.md

 This project is to develop a Machine Learning system to scan all the images (70,000+) looking for bad images and removing them from the dataset.

+NOTE:
+This repo is still being constructed so parts are currently incomplete or unorganised